Boosting Audio-visual Zero-shot Learning with Large Language Models: Introduction

 Previous work~\cite{TCaF,HyperbolicAV} has adopted the framework proposed in ACVA~\cite{AVCA} to solve zero-shot video classification tasks using paired audio-visual inputs.
-Specifically, AVCA learns to map audio-visual features to textual embeddings of category labels to classify samples from unseen categories.
+Specifically, AVCA learns to map audio-visual features to textual embeddings of class labels to classify samples from unseen classes.
 However, due to the limitations of text label representations with coarse granularity and weak representation ability, directly mapping audio-visual features to label feature space is not efficient and may introduce understanding bias.
-Inspired by how humans utilize prior knowledge to learn novel visual concepts, we propose to overcome these problems by using large language models~\cite{brown2020language,touvron2023llama} as external knowledge bases to generate detailed descriptions of action concepts.
-As a motivating example, we can see in Figure~\ref{motivation} that it can be difficult to distinguish between several similar actions that have not encountered before (e.g., Basketball Dunk V.S.
-Basketball Dunk).
-However, once the model is exposed to detailed descriptions from an external knowledge base, it becomes easier to identify actions and correspondences between different categories.
-As is shown in Figure~\ref{fig2}, a preliminary experiment verifies that more detailed text improves performance of model on several action datasets.

-To better utilize descriptions of action concepts, we propose Knowledge-aware Distribution Adaptation (KDA) method.
-KDA maps audio-visual and label knowledge features into a common space and learns mapping relationships between audio-visual and knowledge features through distribution alignment.
-Specifically, we constrain the alignment of audio-visual features with knowledge features by the 2-Wasserstein distance~\cite{berthelot2017began,he2018wasserstein,chen2022multi}, which ensures that the distribution of samples belonging to the same category is similar.
-To improve the inter-class separability of features, we propose a knowledge-aware adaptive margin loss.
-By adding an adaptive margin to the classification losses, knowledge-aware adaptive margin loss can effectively pull each class apart from the others.
-The adaptive margin is generated according to the knowledge distribution similarity of each pair of classes.
-Our experiments show that KDA achieves state-of-the-art performance on the three action recognition datasets.